leandrocandido/assignment-system/README.md

 This system provides an integrated solution for managing assignments and events across multiple services.
 It includes a web interface for user interaction and background services for task management.

+## System Documentation

+For a detailed overview of the system architecture and design decisions, please refer to our [System Solution Presentation](https://docs.google.com/presentation/d/1IaJdsvRjmJMUoLEk54yFs221DifUqluchqmU18xppRc/edit?usp=sharing).

 ## Architecture Overview

 The system is comprised of four main services: